SpaceKatt/github-org-microservice/README.md

 -   Repositories are numerous enough to require several pages from the paginated API.

 Individual repositories are updated often, although their names are updated infrequently.
-Thus, we assume that cached repository information will remain relevant until an organization's ETag changes (at which point it becomes stale).
+Thus, we assume that cached repository information will remain relevant until an organization's ETag changes (at which point the org's repo cache becomes stale).
 This assumption will save us from making unnecessary requests to the API.

 ### Endpoint Definition